Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: INTRODUCTION

 \begin{itemize} \item demonstrate that semantic understanding in Transformers can emerge without trainable input embeddings \item introduce a universal visual embedding scheme compatible with any tokenizer \item identify "representational interference" as a potential limitation of trainable embeddings \item release open-source implementations enabling reproducibility \end{itemize}

 The rest of this paper is organized as follows: Section II reviews related work; Section III details our method for constructing visual embeddings and Unicode tokenization; Section IV describes the experimental setup; Section V presents results and analysis; Section VI discusses implications for future architectures; and Section VII concludes.
-Code and all artifacts are released to foster further progress in both science and industry\footnote{Repository: \url{https://github.com/AVBochkov/Embeddings} (\url{https://huggingface.co/Bochkov})}.
+Code and all artifacts are released to foster further progress in both science and industry.\footnote{Repository: https://github.com/AVBochkov/Embeddings ( https://huggingface.co/Bochkov ).}